hbowie/practopian-v3/commonplace-book/Most sociopolitical hierarchies lack a logical or biological basis.md

 Title:  Most sociopolitical hierarchies lack a logical or biological basis

+Tags:   cultural evolution

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: Yuval Noah Harari

 Date:   2015

-Tags: cultural evolution

 Work Title: Sapiens: A Brief History of Humankind

-Work Pages:

 Date Added: 2016-11-28 08:52:16 -0800

 Body:

 Most sociopolitical hierarchies lack a logical or biological basis -- they are nothing but the perpetuation of chance events supported by myths.